AaronMcHale/web-router/services/traefik/README.md

 The same approach can be taken for volumes and labels.

 Note that because we are using the key/value YAML syntax, rathe than the normal list syntax (where items start with a `-`), Docker will handle duplicates automatically.
 This allows us to, for example, override the value of an environment variables set in another compose file.
-Although note that web-rotuer does not make any guarentees about the load over of services.
+Although note that web-router does not make any guarentees about the load over of services.
 So unless you are loading Compose files using your service's `env.sh` script, you should not assume that another service will be loaded first.
 </details>